Hard Money vs. Bank Loans: Why Speed Wins for Phoenix Investors

 The Speed Gap: Hard Money vs. Bank Loans by the Numbers

-That's not a small gap.
-We're talking about the difference between closing next week and closing next month.
+Hard money loans typically close in 5–10 days.
+Bank loans for investment properties typically take 30–45 days, sometimes longer.
+That's not a small gap — that's the difference between closing next week and closing next month.
 In a market where inventory moves quickly and sellers have multiple offers, that timeline difference is the difference between getting the deal and losing it.

 The Real Cost of Waiting: A Phoenix Deal You Almost Got